 Since Mac has the feature of automatically saving files.
 Your unsaved documents will be automatically saved in a folder named TemporaryItems.
 When the Mac is back to normal, you can try to recover the unsaved documents.

-The recovering steps are:
+The recovery steps are:

-1. Open Launchpad and select Terminal
+1. Open Mac Launchpadand select Terminal.

 3. Find out the TemporaryItems folder.
 Then, right-click the desired unsaved document.

-Tip: If your Mac froze during the system update, data loss would happen if the system is corrupted.
+Note: If your Mac froze during the system update, data loss would happen if the system is corrupted.

 Tricks to avoid your Mac freezing again

-It is a big trouble that your iMac, MacBook Air, or MacBook Pro is frozen all of a sudden.
-This article supplies solutions to unfreeze Mac when working, startup, and waking up from sleep, which can help you get out of trouble.
+It is a big trouble that your iMac, MacBook Air, MacBook Pro, or M1 Mac is frozen all of a sudden.
+This article supplies solutions to unfreeze your Mac when working, starting, and waking up from sleep, which can help you get out of trouble.
 Moreover, it also offers you some tricks to avoid your Mac freezing once again.
 Hope you can get help from this article.

 There are a variety of reasons for your Mac that's not responding, including software incompatibility, system bug, insufficient memory or disk space, hardware incompatibility, etc.